freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) The element will be positioned to the left of the floated elements.
+The element will be positioned to the left of the floated elements.

 ---

-(B) The element will be underneath both floated elements - the float breaks
+The element will align between the two floated elements

 ---

-(C) The element will wrap around the floated elements depending on space
+The element will wrap around the floated elements depending on space

 #### --answer--

-(B) The element will be underneath both floated elements - the float breaks
+The element will be underneath both floated elements - the float breaks

 ### --question--